MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/02-Ex1-introduction-optimize-reporting-exercise.md

+---
+lab:
+  title: 'Exercise 1: Optimize financial reporting and acquisition modeling using
+    Microsoft 365 Copilot'
+  description: In today’s fast-paced business environment, financial analysts play
+    a critical role in shaping organizational strategy.
+They turn data into insights, evaluate investment opportunities, and guide executives toward sound financial decisions.
+However, much of a financial analyst’s day is still consumed by manual tasks, such as cleaning and organizing data, creating reports, summarizing meeting notes, and preparing presentations for leadership.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+---

 # Exercise 1: Optimize financial reporting and acquisition modeling using Microsoft 365 Copilot
 ---
 In today’s fast-paced business environment, financial analysts play a critical role in shaping organizational strategy.
 They turn data into insights, evaluate investment opportunities, and guide executives toward sound financial decisions.
 However, much of a financial analyst’s day is still consumed by manual tasks, such as cleaning and organizing data, creating reports, summarizing meeting notes, and preparing presentations for leadership.